Threats of violence to U.S. election officials highlight legal gray area | Law-Order

 "There's no bright-line rule that says, these are the magic words that must be included in a threat," said Mary McCord, a former acting assistant attorney general for national security at the Department of Justice who now teaches at Georgetown Law School.
 Adding to the confusion, legal scholars say, has been the apparent reluctance of the U.S. Supreme Court to address when states can criminalize threatening speech.
 In 2020, for instance, the court refused to review a Kansas Supreme Court ruling that said a state law classifying a threat as a felony was unconstitutional because it could penalize protected speech.

-“There’s much debate within academia, within the legal community and within the judiciary generally as to exactly what’s required in order to punish someone for speaking or writing a threat,” said Jared Carter, associate director of the Cornell Law School First Amendment Clinic.
-“We really need clarity from the U.S. Supreme Court on this topic.”
+"There's much debate within academia, within the legal community, and within the judiciary generally as to exactly what's required to punish someone for speaking or writing a threat," said Jared Carter, associate director of the Cornell Law School First Amendment Clinic.
+"We really need clarity from the U.S. Supreme Court on this topic."

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)